What is the Seed Library?

 - Where do you get the seeds?

-We receive donations from Baker Creek Heirloom, Ferry-Morse, Park Seed, True Leaf Market, Burpee, and Seed Savers Exchange.
+We receive donations from Baker Creek Heirloom, Ferry-Morse, Park Seed, True Leaf Market, Burpee, Seed Savers Exchange, and Southern Exposure Seed Exchange.
 We also accept donations from Working Food, a local organization.
 We are most fortunate when our patrons can save locally grown and collected seeds to donate back to us.

 - How do I donate seeds to the library?